ans-group/docs.ukfast.co.uk/source/fastdrive/deletingfilesandfolders.md

 ## Drive Mapper

 Files and folders can also be deleted easily in Drive Mapper.
-Firstly, navigate to the Shared Drive in order to find the file or folder that you would like to delete.

-To do this, open File Explorer by clicking the yellow folder icon in your task bar.
+Firstly, open File Explorer by clicking the yellow folder icon in your task bar.

 ![Image101](files/Image101.png)